-What is the NET USER
+What is the NET USER Command?

-command in Windows allows you to create, manage, and delete user accounts via the command line.
+The NET USER command in Windows allows you to create, manage, and delete user accounts via the command line.
 You can view account details, change passwords, add new users, and delete accounts.
 This tool is essential for system administrators and IT professionals who need to manage user accounts in local or domain environments efficiently.

 Main Uses